AChedozeau/Defi-IA-2022/README.md

   - Run `preprocess_train.py` (passing your working directory in argument) to fill nans from X_station_train and Y_train, to merge X_station_train with 2D_arpege_train and then reshape the training features to hourly features (all features at each hour).
 Two files full_X_train.csv and full_Y_train.csv are created in the directory ./DATA_RAINFALL/Train/Train/.
 Preprocessing the training set is time-consumming (approximately 6 hours).
    - Run `preprocess_test.py` (passing your working directory in argument) to fill nans from X_station_test, to merge X_station_test with 2D_arpege_test and then reshape the features to hourly features.
 A file full_X_test.csv is created in the directory ./DATA_RAINFALL/Test/Test/.
 Preprocessing the test set could last for around 30 minutes.
 Note that Y_test is not provided by MeteoFrance.

+## training models and making predictions

+  - Download the "DATA_FULL" folder from :  , or run the preprocessing part that creates it.
+Make sure the folder is next to `main_model.py`
+  - Run `main_model.py`, this file runs training on MLP and LGBM models, creating the prediction .csv files afterwards.